aka … Syrian marbled polecat; mottled polecat; tiger polecat; tiger stoat; tiger weasel; Pallung mush; sarmatier

 Vormela is active during the night and at dawn and dusk; however it has been known to move around during the day.

-It’s listed on the IUCN Red List of Threatened Species as Vulnerable.
+The Marbled Polecat is considered Vulnerable on the IUCN Red List of Threatened Species website (wef Dec 2015)

 It was noted in 1945 that storekeepers in Kabul, Afghanistan, kept marbled polecats to keep down the rodent population.